 Prairie Links Golf & Event Center hosted the 2008 NCAA Division III women’s golf championships and is the home course for the Knights.

-The Wartburg soccer field, with new lights in 2009, has hosted numerous NCAA tournament games.
+The Salzwedel Field added new stadium seating in 2020 and lighting in 2009.
+The venue has hosted numerous NCAA tournament games.

 Newly refurbished courts north of Walston-Hoover Stadium are home to the men’s and women’s tennis teams.